 (3) The summoning officer may discharge any person from attending at a jury pool for the whole or any part of the period determined under subsection (1) if it appears to the summoning officer that the number of jurors in the jury pool exceeds the number required for trials to which the pool relates and persons to be discharged under this subsection shall be selected by ballot.

-[Section 32I inserted by No. 6 of 1981 s.
+[Section 32I inserted: No. 6 of 1981 s.
 20.]

 Part VC — Serving summonses and excusing people

-[Heading inserted by No. 13 of 2011 s.
+[Heading inserted: No. 13 of 2011 s.
 29.]

 Division 1 — Serving summonses

-[Heading inserted by No. 13 of 2011 s.
+[Heading inserted: No. 13 of 2011 s.
 29.]

 33. Service of summons